I initially utilized the upload control for a simple upload only control on a form. And, that’s really what it is designated for.

 Auto population of View model with users uploaded file

 - Initial Files list WITH Thumbnail Image Preview

 New file upload image preview generated as users add and remove files automatically

-Although, it took a bit of extra effort, than just dropping the Kendo Upload control on a form, I have exactly what I was looking for.
+Even though, it took a tad of extra effort, than mere dropping the Kendo Upload control on a form, the I achieve my aim i.e. I have exactly what I was looking for.
 I’m sure this will be a standard requirement for those working with images, versus the stripped down functionality of the basic upload only control.
-There are also many demos on the telerik site: https://demos.telerik.com/aspnet-core/upload/index, But, they all miss the mark in terms of Batch mode functionality.
-I’ve also included the source code on git hub so you can reuse all the code in your own projects!
-Source code CodeProject
+There are plenty demos on the official telerik site , I don’t like the fact that they all miss the mark in terms of Batch mode functionality.
+I’ve also added the source code on git hub so you can reuse all of the code for your own personal projects!